kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ## Global Variable

 Now, you may realize that most of the arguments in the function `calculate_speed` will not change if the bicycle remains the same.
 Most of these are parameters of the bicycle of the users.
 As long as the user does not change the bicycle, those parameters will not change.
 Do we need to keep on entering those numbers such as the diameters and the tire size again every time we want to calculate the speed for a given cadence?
-The answer is no. In this section and the next few ones, we will show you how to avoid entering these sections.
-There are several alternatives and we will discuss the good and the bad of these alternatives.
+The answer is no. In this section we will show two alternatives which uses the global variable and optional arguments.
+We will discuss its advantage and disadvantage.
+In the future lessons, we will show some other alternatives such as using your own custom data type through object oriented programming.
+Object oriented programming will allow you to pass on the bicycle information as one single data.

 Let's start with using the global variables.
 Since these parameters never (or seldom) change, we may put all these values as a kind of constants and define it outside of the functions.
 In this way, all these constants are readable by all the functions that we create.
 How to do this?
 Let's see the code below in Python Tutor.

-<iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=import%20math%0A%0Adiameter%20%3D%20685.8%0Atire_size%20%3D%2038.1%0Achainring%20%3D%2050%0Acog%20%3D%2014%0A%0Adef%20calculate_speed%28cadence%3A%20int%29%20-%3E%20float%3A%0A%0A%20%20gear_ratio%20%3D%20chainring%20/%20cog%0A%20%20speed%20%3D%20math.pi%20*%20%28diameter%20%2B%20%282%20*%20tire_size%29%29%20%5C%0A%20%20%20%20%20%20%20%20%20%20*%20gear_ratio%20*%20cadence%0A%20%20speed_kmh%20%3D%20speed%20*%2060%20/%201_000_000%0A%20%20speed_mph%20%3D%20speed%20*%2060%20/%201.609e6%0A%20%20return%20speed_kmh,%20speed_mph%0A%0Aspeed_kmh,%20speed_mph%20%3D%20calculate_speed%2825%29%0Aprint%28speed_kmh,%20speed_mph%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>
+<iframe width="800" height="700" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=import%20math%0Afrom%20typing%20import%20Tuple%0A%0ASpeed%20%3D%20Tuple%5Bfloat,%20float%5D%0A%0Adiameter%3A%20float%20%3D%20685.8%0Atire_size%3A%20float%20%3D%2038.1%0Achainring%3A%20int%20%3D%2050%0Acog%3A%20int%20%3D%2014%0A%0Adef%20calculate_speed%28cadence%3A%20int%29%20-%3E%20Speed%3A%0A%0A%20%20gear_ratio%3A%20float%20%3D%20chainring%20/%20cog%0A%20%20speed%3A%20float%20%3D%20math.pi%20*%20%28diameter%20%2B%20%282%20*%20tire_size%29%29%20%5C%0A%20%20%20%20%20%20%20%20%20%20*%20gear_ratio%20*%20cadence%0A%20%20speed_kmh%3A%20float%20%3D%20speed%20*%2060%20/%201_000_000%0A%20%20speed_mph%3A%20float%20%3D%20speed%20*%2060%20/%201.609e6%0A%20%20return%20speed_kmh,%20speed_mph%0A%0A%0Aspeed%3A%20Speed%20%3D%20calculate_speed%2825%29%0Aprint%28speed%5B0%5D,%20speed%5B1%5D%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 In the code above, we define all the constants the first few lines of the code followed by the function definition.
 Notice that now the functin definition only takes in `cadence` as the input argument.
 During function invocation, we also only provide one actual argument, which is for the cadence, i.e. 25.
 How does the function `calculate_speed` obtains the values from the constants?
-Click "Next" button until you reach the first line inside the function `calculate_speed`, i.e. Step 9 of 15.
+Click "Next" button until you reach the first line inside the function `calculate_speed`, i.e. Step 11 of 17.

 Notice the environment diagram on the right hand side.
 As expected, when we execute a functin, Python will create a local frame for that function.
 Here we see there is one local variable which comes from the input argument, i.e. `cadence`.
 However, note that the global frame has more names associated with it.
 This time, we not only have `math` but also `diameter`, `tire_size`, `chainring` and `cog`.
 We also have the name `calculate_speed` (Python needs to know how to execute this function).

-Let's see what happens when you execute line 10:
+Let's see what happens when you execute line 13:
-- At line 10, when we execute `gear_ratio = chainring / cog`, Python recognizes that you are doing assignment from the assignment operator, i.e. `=`.
+- At line 13, when we execute `gear_ratio = chainring / cog`, Python recognizes that you are doing assignment from the assignment operator, i.e. `=`.
 Because of this, Python tries to evaluate the right hand side of the expression.
 - At the right hand side, Python sees the binary operator `/` and found two operands with two names `chainring` and `cog`.
 - Python tries to find what these names are.
 Python cannot find these names in its built-in functions or keywords and so Python check the *local frame*.
 However, Python cannot find these two names in the local frame as well.
 - Since Python, cannot find the names in the local frame, Python goes **up** one level to the **previous** frame.
 This is the frame where the function `calculate_speed` is called.
 It happens that this is the same as the *global* frame.
 At this point, Python finds the two names and evaluates the values and execute the binary operator to perform division.